 OER are not the only educational materials to be found on the Web.
 Unfortunately, most resources on the Internet are closed resources, even if they are available for free.
 Materials that are under full copyright, or which are not accompanied by a specific license allowing anyone to copy, adapt and share them, are not Open Educational Resources.
 You can use these materials only within the fair use provisions or copyright exceptions in your country.

-More information about the definitions of Open Educational Resources can be found on the Creative Commons Wiki: http://wiki.creativecommons.org/What is OER and in David Wiley's post on freedoms in OER: http://opencontent.org/blog/archives/355
+More information about the definitions of Open Educational Resources can be found on the Creative Commons Wiki and in David Wiley's post on freedoms in OER.

-This answer is from the publication Open Educational Resources Mythbusting by Karolina Grodecka and Kamil Silwowski, available under Creative Commons Attribution 4.0 International license (CC-BY).
+This answer is adapted from Open Educational Resources Mythbusting by Karolina Grodecka and Kamil Silwowski, available under Creative Commons Attribution 4.0 International license (CC-BY).